 7. Bird Feeder

-What makes this bird feeder self-feeding is the L hook placed on the mouth of the bottle.
-These can be found in your local hardware stores.
+The best craft ideas are recycled crafts for animals.
+What makes this bird feeder self-feeding is the L hook placed in the mouth of the bottle.
+These can be found at your local hardware stores.

 9. Succulent Terrarium

-Reuse an old wine bottle and turn it into a soap dispenser.
-I know this tutorial features a whiskey bottle, but I tried it with a wine bottle and found it an awesome substitute.
-Simply etch on a label to ensure no one mistakes it for yet another bottle of wine.
+One of the simplest DIY crafts ideas is turning a recycled bottle into a soap dispenser.
+You can also use other glass bottles like a whiskey bottle, beer bottle, and soda bottle as a substitute.
+Simply etch on a label to ensure no one mistakes it for yet another bottle of liquor!
 If you need help with a stencil, your best bets are either vinyl or contact paper.

 11. Garden Marker

 A garden marker is a great way to keep track of where your different herbs are.
-I’ll admit, sometimes it can be tricky figuring out which is which.
+These are especially great for times when you forget which is which.
 Fortunately, these garden markers should do the trick and make identifying them easier.

 12. Cheese Tray

-This is one of my favorite wine bottle crafts!
+This is one of the best DIY wine bottle crafts for your next dinner party!
 Good wine tastes even better when paired with good cheese and this DIY cheese tray is such a chic way of plating the appetizers.